-The Integrated Monitoring Strategy (IMS) monitoring protocol is designed to monitor various indicators of monarch population health and habitat quality and availability.
+The Integrated Monarch Monitoring Program (IMMP) is designed to monitor various indicators of monarch population health and habitat quality and availability.
 Its results will inform monarch population habitat targets, help scientists understand the threats monarchs face, and inform habitat enhancement strategies.
-The material in this protocol is rigorous, and attending an MCSP training session prior to implementing this protocol is recommended.
+The material in this protocol is rigorous, and attending an IMMP training session prior to implementing this protocol is recommended.

 This protocol was is divided into several activities, described below.
 Participants can choose which activities to do.
 While doing all activities is encouraged, it is not required!
 These activities are meant to be conducted at the same site on a routine basis, once every three weeks.

 Please contact email@example.com if you are interested in implementing these protocols or if you have any questions.

 Participants must choose a site to monitor prior to implementing these protocols.
 If interested, please contact the MJV to request a high-priority site that will provide weighted data, but you can also choose a site you know.